beproudforurself/NETCookBookj/1_IntroductionAndBaseKnowledge.md

 ### Reflection

-Reflection(<span style="font-weight:bold">System.Reflection</span>) allows Program to inspect and manipulate the metadata of types at runtime.
+Reflection(**System.Reflection**) allows Program to inspect and manipulate the metadata of types at runtime.
 Shortly, it can be used to get type, method and property information at runtime.
 1. dynamic type inspection(ensure the type of object at program run time).
 2. dynamic invoke method.
 3. read and write property attribute.